 The Municipal Gallery of Corfu is housed in the Palace of Saint Michael and Saint George.
 It houses brilliant works of local artists of the 19th century and frequently it hosts important exhibitions.

 The Numismatic Museum of Corfu was founded by the Ionian Bank in 1981.
 It is housed in a building designed by a local architect, Ioannis Chronis.
-It hosts a rich collection of banknotes, coins, bank documents, stamps and other bank objects as well as reproduction of the modern manufacturing process of banknotes.
+It hosts a rich collection of banknotes, coins, bank documents, stamps, and other bank objects as well as a reproduction of the modern manufacturing process of banknotes.

 Dionysius Solomos is the National Greek Poet who wrote the lyrics of the National Greek Hymn.
 He lived the major part of his life on the island of Corfu, where he wrote a great part of his work.
 The museum is housed in the beautiful house where the poet used to live and exhibits many of Solomos’personal items, a collection of its manuscripts, various portraits and some photographic material.
 The house of the poet was turned into a museum by the Corfiot Studies Society.

 The Old Fortress of Corfu stands next to Spianada square and Liston.
 It is an impressive castle built on a peninsula into the sea and connected to the mainland by a narrow bridge.
-A lighthouse stands on its top and offers great view of the town and the sea.
+A lighthouse stands on its top and offers a great view of the town and the sea.

 The region of Kanoni and the Mouse Island (Pontikonisi) is the most picturesque spot of Corfu Town.
 High up on a hill, there is a canon and from there people can see the Mouse Island and the little church of Panagia Vlaherna, linked with the mainland with a narrow pathway.